learnwithgurpreet/b.learnwithgurpreet.me/src/index.md

 title: Hi, gS Here!
 postsHeading: Latest posts
 archiveButtonText: See all posts
-metaDesc: 'I am working with '
+metaDesc: 'I am working with Publicis Sapienr as senior architect, experience engineering.'
 socialImage: ''
 ---

-I am working as Senior Architect eXperience Engineering (front-end technologist) with [Publicis Sapient](https://www.publicissapient.com/).

-Having more than 15 years of experience in the area of JavaScript, HTML5, and CSS3.
-My expertise is to work on full stack-based projects using NodeJS and ReactJS.
+Building a greener web: where code meets sustainability to shape a better digital future. 🌍🌱